rishitnanda/rishitnanda.github.io/README.md

 ## D2 — Visual Design System

-### 1. Typography choices

-- **Flashstrike (Progress)**: This aggressive, industrial display font is used for headers to convey **authority and system-level hierarchy**.
-It mirrors the "boot sequence" of a high-end interface.
-    - *Justification*: To maintain legibility despite its futuristic style, I used `unicode-range` in the `@font-face` declaration to explicitly exclude the digit character range (U+0030 through U+0039).
+- **Progress**: This bold font gives a futuristic vibe to maintain the terminal/dashboard theme.
+To maintain legibility despite its futuristic style, I used `unicode-range` in the `@font-face` declaration to explicitly exclude the digit character range (U+0030 through U+0039).
 This ensures that while headers remain bold and thematic, all numerical data is rendered in a clear, monospaced alternative.

 - **Fira Code**: Used for all technical/monospace elements like the typewriter text, JSON blocks, and status indicators.
-    - *Justification*: It acts as the **"technical anchor"** for the site, validating the developer persona and bridging the gap between a standard UI and a terminal environment.

 - **Handmade**: The primary body font.
-    - *Justification*: It was chosen specifically to provide a **human/organic contrast** to the otherwise "cold" and robotic system aesthetic.
-This duality represents the core of *Interface Design*: making rigid systems accessible and warm for human users.
+It was chosen specifically to provide a human contrast to the otherwise cold and robotic system aesthetic.

-### 2. The CSS Custom Property System

-I named all CSS variables semantically rather than visually (e.g., `--glass-bg` vs. `--white-70`).
-    - *Justification*: This ensures **architectural scalability**.
-By decoupling name from value, swapping entire palettes (Light to Dark) only requires redeclaring values in a single block without making the variable names obsolete or misleading.

-### 3. The Anti-Gravity Ambience (Background Blobs)

-- **Justification**: Soft, drifting background blobs (blurred circles) were added to **break the rigidity** of the engineering grid.
-They convey a sense of fluidity and depth, justifying the project's "anti-gravity" theme and providing a premium visual polish that simple solid backgrounds lack.

 ---

 ## D3 — Motion & Animation

 ### 1. Hero Entrance: The "System Boot" Sequence
 Three elements (name, subtitle, social links) fade up in a staggered sequence.
-    - *Conveyance*: This mimics a **system initialization** or software loading process.
+This mimics a software loading process.
 The stagger guides the user's focus from identity (name) to purpose (subtitle) to action (links).
-    - *Justification*: Using `cubic-bezier(0.16, 1, 0.3, 1)` creates a slight "overshoot" effect, making the UI feel **fluid and dynamic** rather than linear and mechanical.
+Using `cubic-bezier(0.16, 1, 0.3, 1)` creates a slight "overshoot" effect, making the UI feel fluid and dynamic rather than linear and mechanical.

 ### 2. Scroll-Triggered Physics
 Below-the-fold content enters with a slight downward offset and a 1-degree skew.
-    - *Conveyance*: The skew simulates **physical weight and gravity**.
+The skew simulates physical weight and gravity giving a realistic feel.
-    - *Justification*: It creates a sense of **depth and tactility**, as if the cards are physically sliding into a frame or rack as the user "pulls" the content up.

 ### 3. Magnetic & Spring Micro-Interactions
 Navigation and buttons utilize `cubic-bezier(0.175, 0.885, 0.32, 1.275)`.
-    - *Conveyance*: These curves create a **Spring-loaded "bounce back"** effect, mimicking physical elasticity.
-    - *Justification*: Interactive elements "pull" toward the cursor via magnetic logic to increase **user engagement and delight**.
-It signals that the interface is "alive" and actively responding to user intent.
+These curves create a spring-loaded bounce back effect.
+Interactive elements "pull" toward the cursor via magnetic logic.
+It signals that the interface is alive and actively responding to user intent.

 ### 4. 3D Tilt & perspective
 Project cards and modals react to mouse movement with a perspective-aware 3D tilt.
-    - *Conveyance*: It reinforces the **layered glassmorphism** aesthetic.
-    - *Justification*: By allowing the user to "tilt" the panels, it emphasizes that they are objects floating in an anti-gravity 3D space, rather than flat 2D images.
+By allowing the user to tilt the panels, it emphasizes that they are objects floating in a 3D space, rather than flat 2D images.

 ### 5. Typewriter Feedback
-- **Conveyance**: Directly simulates a **low-level terminal prompt** or system log.
-- **Justification**: It provides **dynamic storytelling** in the hero section, keeping the landing page visually active and reinforcing the "System Node" theme.

-### 6. Reduced Motion Handling
-The `@media (prefers-reduced-motion: reduce)` query respects OS-level accessibility settings.
-    - *Justification*: Ensures that users with vestibular disorders or a preference for **minimalism and speed** can use the site comfortably.
-It demonstrates a commitment to inclusive, professional-grade interface design.
+Imitates a terminal prompt kind of vibe.

 ---